ianmaloba/task-management/README.md

-# Task Management API with Tags
+# Task Management API with Tags and Authentication

 ## Overview

 The **Task Management API** built with **Spring Boot** allows users to create, manage, and organize tasks with tags.
-It includes features for task creation, updating, deletion, filtering, and audit logging.
+It includes features for task creation, updating, deletion, filtering, audit logging, and authentication to secure user operations.

 ---